Why Not Try The New Trendy Israeli Food Now?

 Fun to Eat

 Finally, Israelis love to eat.
-They take pride in sharing their culinary creations with others.
-They also appreciate a good laugh while enjoying a hearty meal.
+They take pride in sharing their culinary creations with others and appreciate a good laugh while enjoying a hearty meal.

-So if you've always wanted to try Israeli food, then this list of 10 reasons is sure to convince you to do so.
+If you've always wanted to try Israeli food, this list of 10 reasons is sure to convince you to do so.

 israel food